 – Private bull sales to larger pastoral businesses

-– Large numbers of commercial heifers thoughout year for joining or PTIC
+– Large numbers of commercial heifers throughout year for joining or PTIC

 – Mature Stud females